 Mitchell Robinson is a defensive specialist I'm willing to reach for in roto drafts this season.
 Robinson can build on a strong finish last spring that saw him average an absurd three blocks per game and nearly a steal in just 25.4 minutes per game after the All-Star break.
 With an emergent and reasonably priced defensive force like Robinson in the fold, you can spend your upside picks in the middle and twilight rounds on more versatile players, as opposed to chasing hollow block commodities.

-Orlando's Terrence Ross won't cost much in drafts this season, but he was 10th in the league in 3-point attempts after the break and remains a catch-and-shoot fixture as a the key shooter for the Magic heading into the season.
+Dallas' Tim Hardaway Jr. won't cost much in drafts this season, but he was seventh in the league in made 3-pointers last season and remains a catch-and-shoot fixture as a the key shooter for the Mavericks heading into this season.

 As you prepare for your draft, work to identify the players who provide atypically strong production rates across each statistic and within each positional group.